cmsmart/tech-notes/rails/geocoder.md

 ```

-* Also if you have latitude and longitude fields with different names you can override the correspondning settings
+* Also if you have latitude and longitude fields with different names you can override the corresponding settings

 e.g.